Why do we include children in the entire worship service?

 Model to children how to be an active participant in worship, even at home.

-Email Emily at firstname.lastname@example.org if you would like a copy of the lectionary-based children's bulletins that we have available on Sunday mornings.
-I'll be happy to send you the digital file or hard copies.
+Send email to firstname.lastname@example.org if you would like a copy of the lectionary-based children's bulletins that we have available on Sunday mornings.
+We'll be happy to send you the digital file or hard copies.